 Tasman Smart Saver fares

-- for international travel may only be combined with other Tasman Smart Saver, Flexi or Business Class fares
+- for international travel may only be combined with other Tasman Smart Saver or Flexi fares

 - may not be combined with domestic New Zealand Smart Saver or Flexi Plus fares.
 Domestic New Zealand add-on fares are available for travel within New Zealand in combination with Tasman Smart Saver fares

-- for international travel may only be combined with other Pacific Smart Saver, Flexi Saver, Flexi or Business Class fares
+- for international travel may only be combined with other Pacific Smart Saver, Flexi Saver or Flexi fares

 - may not be combined with domestic New Zealand Smart Saver or Flexi Plus fares.
 Domestic New Zealand add-on fares are available for travel within New Zealand in combination with Pacific Smart Saver fares

 - Bookings made online do not incur booking service fees.
-Please note that bookings made through an Air New Zealand Holidays Store, Contact Centre or via Tandem Travel will incur a booking service fee calculated per person each one way journey
+Please note that bookings made through an Air New Zealand Contact Centre or via Tandem Travel will incur a booking service fee calculated per person each one-way journey

-¹ Pacific fares include Honolulu, Bali, Tahiti, the Cook Islands, Fiji, Niue, Norfolk Island, Samoa, Tonga, Vanuatu and New Caledonia.
+¹ Islands fares include Honolulu, Bali, Tahiti, the Cook Islands, Fiji, Niue, Norfolk Island, Samoa, Tonga, Vanuatu and New Caledonia.

 ² Flights booked in conjunction with Airpoints reward classes (x,i), and travel industry classes (n,r) and free tickets, prize competition tickets and tickets purchased using Fly Buys points are not eligible to earn Status Points or credit towards tier status.